Yorkshire Building Society bereavement: 0345 166 9229, open Saturdays too

 How to notify Yorkshire Building Society of a death

 YBS offers four ways to notify them.
-Use whichever feels most manageable – there is no requirement to call first.
+There is no requirement to call first – use whichever feels most manageable.

-By phone – Call 0345 166 9229, Monday to Friday, 9am to 5pm.
+By phone – Call 0345 166 9229, Monday to Friday 9am to 5pm, or Saturday 9am to 1pm.
 This connects you directly to YBS’s bereavement team, who are trained to handle these calls sensitively.
 Have the deceased’s full name, date of birth, address, and date of death to hand.
 You do not need every document ready before you call – YBS will tell you what to send next.

 Online – You can submit an initial notification through YBS’s bereavement portal at ybs.co.uk/help/bereavement.
 The online form asks for basic details about the deceased and your relationship to them.
 Once submitted, YBS will contact you with next steps.

 In branch – Visit any YBS branch with a copy of the death certificate.
-Branch staff can begin the process and tell you what paperwork to expect.
-This is a good option if you want to hand over documents in person rather than post them.
+Branch staff can begin the process and take a copy of the certificate, returning the original to you on the spot.
+This can be useful if you want to avoid posting original documents.

 By post – Write to: Bereavement Team, Customer Service Centre, Yorkshire Building Society, Yorkshire House, Yorkshire Drive, Bradford, BD5 8LJ.
 Include a copy of the death certificate and a covering letter with the deceased’s name, date of birth, date of death, and any account numbers you have.